 “Our program is meant to be very open and very much about the students coming to a greater understanding of what questions they have and what they think it means to be a reflective spiritual being, and it's okay that everyone is in a different spot on that journey,” said Lavender.
 “It's more of an exploration than it is about any kind of set of answers or frames to put on the world.”

-If spiritual growth is the intended goal, then service leadership projects are evidence of these philosophies being put into practice.
+If character and personal growth is the intended goal, then service leadership projects are evidence of these philosophies being put into practice.
 Lavender runs a year-long class at Concordia for senior students to plan, develop, and implement a service project in our Concordia Shanghai community.
 She added that this course is a sustained service learning experience that pushes home the importance of spiritual and service learning and results in exciting and innovative projects.

 Are you interested in learning more about service leadership opportunities your child can take part in at Concordia?
 Click here to read about current Concordia student service leadership projects and their impact on our community.

-“Often when you’re trying to teach someone about spirituality or service, often you’re simply the one thats at the beginning of their journey and it’ll bear fruit some other time in their life when you’re not connected with them, and so you don’t always get to see the whole transformation process of an individual,” said Mizel.
+“Often when you’re trying to teach someone about personal development or service, often you’re simply the one that's at the beginning of their journey and it’ll bear fruit some other time in their life when you’re not connected with them, and so you don’t always get to see the whole transformation process of an individual,” said Mizel.
 “But sometimes you’re lucky enough to be there and it makes you proud, it makes you believe even more in the sort of things we can do.”

-Spiritual learning and service leadership opportunities are just one way that our students excel at Concordia.
+Values-based learning and service leadership opportunities are just one way that our students excel at Concordia.
 Are you interested in diving deeper into Concordia students’ accomplishments?